Mrs Bernice Law

 He currently contributes to national leadership in issues including waste regulation, improving fisheries, biodiversity, land and water quality, nuclear new build and onshore oil and gas.
 He has a strong record of effective partnership development including chairing NW River Basin Liaison Panel, strategic overview of environmental risk and opportunity in major regeneration and growth programmes including Media City and Cumbria and Lancashire Local Enterprise Partnerships.

 His international experience includes supporting governance and capacity development including work in South Africa, Nigeria and Madagascar as well as nuclear regulation in France and Belgium.

 Warrington Disability Partnership

 Economic and Social representative

-Dave has been a member of United Utilities YourVoice Group since early 2017, and he is also the chair of UU’s Customer Advisory Panel.
+Dave has been a member of the YourVoice panel since early 2017, and he is also the chair of UU’s Customer Advisory Panel.

-Until April 2015 Dave worked as a senior manager in the NHS for 20 years, starting his career as a Disability Advisor and finishing as the Assistant Director of Inclusion.
-Dave’s responsibility was to lead on issues of equality & diversity, patient & public involvement and social inclusion.
+Until April 2015, Dave worked as a senior manager in the NHS for 20 years, starting his career as a Disability Advisor and finishing as the Assistant Director of Inclusion.
+His responsibility was to lead on issues of equality & diversity, patient & public involvement and social inclusion.

-In 2001 Dave received an MBE in recognition for his contributions to improving services for disabled people.
-In 2006 he was commissioned as a Deputy Lieutenant for Cheshire.
-Dave has a Master’s Degree in Business Administration from Chester University, and in 2013 received the ‘Entrepreneur of Excellence in Disability’ from the National Diversity Awards for his drive in developing Warrington Disability Partnership and its trading arm.
+In 2001, Dave received an MBE in recognition of his contribution to improving services for disabled people.
+In 2006, he was commissioned as a Deputy Lieutenant for Cheshire.

 Mr Steve Cullen